 Well readers, we are officially in the heat of summer and it has been HOT.
 What better way to cool down than playing with water outside?
 My daughter enjoys her water table and swimming pool, but I'll be honest-neither of those are really made for adults.
 Now I guess water balloons aren't really made for adults either, but I would be lying if I said I hadn't thrown these at my husband.
 I claimed that I needed to perform some prototype testing :) If you start now, you will be able to make several of these in time for a weekend water fight!
+Keep reading for the free crochet pattern.

 These water balloons are awesome!
 By making them with Bernat Blanket Brights, you get classically colorful water balloons that are super absorbent and squishy!
 This also means that they are washable, reusable, dryer safe, and eco friendly!
 No more spending time filling balloons with a hose only to have them bounce off your opponents back and break on the ground!
 These give you a satisfying splash :)